When should you start ACT and SAT test prep for your homeschool student?

 Why is test prep so important for homeschoolers?

 Homeschool families usually sacrifice a great deal of time and money to educate their children at home.
-We often have more children and less parental income than other families close to us.
+We can have more children and less parental income than other families close to us.

 As a result, college scholarships can make a great difference when parents are balancing their budgets and wondering how to afford higher education for some (if not all) of their children.